|

 How fast or slow substances are off-gassed can be influenced by several factors.
 When exposed to higher temperatures or increased humidity, many materials will off-gas a lot faster.

-For example, when new furniture made of synthetic materials is placed in a warm room or direct sunlight, it will likely off-gas faster.
+For example, when new furniture made of synthetic materials is placed in a warm room or in direct sunlight, it will likely off-gas faster.

 Recognizing and addressing off-gassing is crucial, especially for products and furniture we introduce into our homes.